wp-plugins/lightbox-plus/readme.txt

 = 1.6.7 =
 * Added fix to auto-lightbox images that are missing title attributes (Thanks J?rn)
- * This primarily affects images that were placed using older verisons of WordPress
+ * This primarily affects images that were placed using older versions of WordPress
 * Interface updates
- * Changed admin panel to work that same way as my other plugins and thereby ease code maintainence
+ * Changed admin panel to work that same way as my other plugins and thereby ease code maintenance
  * Quick links in plugins list
- * Added additiona support and FAQ links to admin panel
+ * Added additional support and FAQ links to admin panel
-* Readme and faq update
+* Readme and FAQ update
-* Actually includes ColorBox 1.3.6 which some how was replaced by 1.3.1 in last release (1.6.6) for which I apologize.
+* Actually includes ColorBox 1.3.6 which somehow was replaced by 1.3.1 in last release (1.6.6) for which I apologize.
 * Includes `lightbox-plus.pot` for language translations for interested parties.

 = 1.6.6 =